j-masci/php-matrix-builder/README.md

 | January 2020          | 22       | 7        | 15       | 44      |
 | February 2020         | 0        | 0        | 0        | 0       |
 | __Total               | 42       | 16       | 22       | 80      |

-Possible Future Todo: Allow cells to use formula's as well as primitive values.
-Formula's can be an issue if they involve circular dependencies.
-Ie. If cell D is the sum A, B, and C, but cell B is equal to cell D times two, then there's nothing we can do to resolve this.
-Nevertheless, maybe there is a way we can catch these circular dependencies and not allow them to exist in the first place, but, catching them is also not going to be easy.